How to successfully discover innovation opportunities and partners

 EB Insight: What types of innovation hubs are out there?

 Alexander: We see innovation hubs within companies, public institutions, associations and sciences.
 Even the European Union is engaged and networks via innovation hubs.
 Concerning corporate innovation hubs, there are many different types: from single innovation hub events for creative networking through to long-time strategic corporate innovation hub initiatives with worldwide locations.
 Some German examples: Lufthansa Innovation Hub, InsureTechHub.
 It is all about ambition, priority and willingness to invest.
-Even in Africa there are more than 100 innovation hubs.
-Some innovation hubs have their own physical co-innovation spaces inside or outside the organisation, some use flexible formats with events and others work as a virtual hub network.

 EB Insight: Why do more and more companies and associations build innovation hubs or get involved in existing ones?

 Alexander: Our age is full of innovations and new ideas – with high-speed hyper-competition.
 Thus, new valuable innovation playing fields cannot be created with old school techniques like planning in minute detail, wargaming, portfolio-strategies or stage-gate-processes.
 Without a continuous inflow of external innovation and technology impulses including cross-industry and cross-market perspectives + without an open, creative network, companies won’t have a successful future today.